Agent Integration

 Session Not Resuming

-Session files are stored in /workspace/.islo/.
-If the sandbox was recreated, session state is lost.
-Use a consistent sandbox name to preserve sessions.
+Session state lives inside the sandbox under /workspace/.islo/.
+If the sandbox was recreated, that state is gone.
+Use a consistent sandbox name across runs to preserve sessions.